 Net cash provided by financing activities was \$40.7 million, \$16.1 million and \$8.0 million for the years ended December 31, 2006, 2005 and 2004, respectively.
-Net cash provided by financing activities was \$5.6 million and \$40.3 million for the nine months ended September 30, 2007 and 2006, respectively.
+Net cash provided by financing activities was \$3.7 million and \$2.3 million for the six months ended June 30, 2007 and 2006, respectively.
 Net cash provided by financing activities was primarily attributable to the issuance of Series B preferred stock in the years ended December 31, 2005 and 2004, the issuance of Series C preferred stock in the year ended December 31, 2006 and proceeds from debt financing in the years ended December 31, 2006 and 2005.
-Net cash provided by financing activities for the nine months ended September 30, 2006 was primarily related to proceeds from the issuance of Series C preferred stock, debt financing and from the exercise of common stock options, partially offset by repayments made on outstanding loan amounts.
-Net cash provided by financing activities for the nine months ended September 30, 2007 was primarily attributable to proceeds from debt financing and the exercise of common stock options, partially offset by repayments made on outstanding and the exercise of common stock options, partially offset by repayments made on outstanding and the exercise of common stock options, partially offset by repayments from debt financing and the exercise of common stock options, partially offset by repayments made on outstanding loan amounts.
+Net cash provided by financing activities for the six months ended June 30, 2007 and 2006 was primarily related to proceeds from debt financing and proceeds from the exercise of common stock options, partially offset by repayments made on outstanding loan amounts.

 We entered into two separate growth capital loans on March 31, 2006 with a combined face amount of \$2.5 million payable in 23 equal principal and interest installments beginning October 1, 2006 through August 2008 with a final payment of \$238,875 on September 1, 2008 at an annual percentage rate of 9.49%, an effective rate of 14.07%.
 Interest only payments for the first six months of the loan are at an annual percentage rate of 10.999%.
 On May 17, 2007 we entered into a \$15.0 million debt facility with the same lender of the other notes payable.
-The initial commitment under the debt facility is for \$10.0 million and allows for two \$5.0 million draw periods, the first of which was required upon closing.
-The debt facility agreement entered into on May 17, 2007 was amended on August 28, 2007 to provide for two draw periods on the second \$5.0 million that is available to us under the terms of the original agreement.
-As amended, \$2.5 million was available to us through August 31, 2007 and the remaining \$2.5 million was available to us through October 31, 2007.
-We completed the initial \$5.0 million draw by entering into two separate growth capital loans on May 22, 2007 with a combined face amount of \$5.0 million payable in 29 equal principal and interest installments beginning December 1, 2007 through April 1, 2010 with a final payment of \$343,050 on May 1, 2010 at an annual percentage rate of 10.25%.
+The initial commitment under the debt facility is for \$10.0 million and allows for two \$5.0 million draw periods, the first of which was required upon closing and the second of which is available through August 31, 2007.
+We entered into two separate growth capital loans on May 22, 2007 with a combined face amount of \$5.0 million payable in 29 equal principal and interest installments beginning December 1, 2007 through April 1, 2010 with a final payment of \$343,050 on May 1, 2010 at an annual percentage rate of 10.25%.
+Interest only payments for the first six months of the loan are at an annual percentage rate of 10.25%.
+Interest only payments for the first six months of the loan are at an annual percentage rate of 10.25%.
 Interest only payments for the first six months of the loan are at an annual percentage rate of 12.48%.
-On August 31, 2007, we completed the \$2.5 million draw that was available to us through that date by entering into two separate growth capital loans with a combined face amount of \$2.5 million.
-The amount is payable in 29 equal principal and interest installments beginning March 1, 2008 through July 1, 2010 with a final payment of \$171,525 on August 1, 2010 at an annual percentage rate of 10.25%.
-Interest only payments for the first six months of the loan are at an annual percentage rate of 12.48%.
-On October 31, 2007, we completed the \$2.5 million draw that was available to us through that date by entering into two separate growth capital loans with a combined face amount of \$2.5 million.
-The amount is payable in 29 equal principal and interest installments beginning March 1, 2008 through July 1, 2010 with a final payment of \$171,525 on August 1, 2010 at an annual percentage rate of 10.25%.
-Interest only payments for the first four months of the loan are at an annual percentage rate of 12.48%.
-The final \$5.0 million commitment available to us under the terms of the debt facility is subject to us closing a next round of financing and would be available to be drawn on by us through 2008.
+The additional \$5.0 million available to us under the terms of the debt facility is subject to us closing a next round of financing and would be available to be drawn on by us through 2008.
 We are not required to pay any additional equity consideration for this portion of the facility unless it is utilized.